seejwy/skapi-doc/user-account/README.md

 ### FetchOptions Additional Parameters (Optional)

-`FetchOptions` helps you to specify the number of records to return per API call and fetching the next batch of records.
-This is used globally for all `FetchOptions` in `skapi`.
+`FetchOptions` helps you to specify the number of results to return per API call and fetching the next batch of records.
+This is used globally for all database related methods that allows optional `fetchOptions` argument.

 See full list of [FetchOptions](/api-reference/data-types/#fetch-options)